 - Ribeye: This is a boneless cut from a cow’s rib that contains excellent marbling.
 These qualities make ribeye a favorite, as the high fat content makes it more delectable, flavorful, and tender.

 - Filet Mignon: Most people know this cut as the tenderloin, which is a popular choice because of its tenderness.
-It’s known to be the most expensive cut of beef, which makes it not a great option if you’re serving it on a gathering with many guests.
+Filet Mignon is known to be the most expensive cut of beef, which makes it not a great option if you’re serving it on a gathering with many guests.

 - Top Sirloin: Even though this cut is not the most tender of the beef cuts, top sirloin is a great option for steaks as it has rich flavors.
 It doesn’t have as much marbling because it is cut from a beef’s muscular part but this makes it more affordable.